Pre-Medical and Pre-Health Professions Programs

 These alumni know the landscape of the health care profession and can help you understand the journey to reaching medical school and the many options available within your career as a health professional.

 The MAC is dedicated to maintaining Scranton’s place as a recognized leader in pre-health professional education.
+Undergraduate and graduate students, as well as alumni in professional school and residency, are invited to attend MAC events, including the Medical Alumni Symposium, free of charge.

 Filling the Need for Physicians